unisonweb/unisonweb-org/src/data/docs/refactoring.md

 ```
-We've created a new definition, but Unison's well-typed propagation can't automatically update `thanksgivingDesert`, since it doesn't know what pie crust to supply to `pumpkinPie`.
+We've created a new definition, but Unison's well-typed propagation can't automatically update `thanksgivingDessert`, since it doesn't know what pie crust to supply to `pumpkinPie`.
 We call this state a partially completed refactoring.
 The remaining work on a refactoring shows up after each `update` and also in the `todo` command:

 ```ucm
 .cooking> todo